Updated: May 11

 UK 'home students' may now be able to borrow up to £11,222 for postgraduate study via the Student Loans Company

-When taking out a student loan it is very important to know what your loan repayments will be; have a realistic idea of what you post-MBA salary may be, and only take out as much as your truly need.
+When taking out an MBA student loan it is very important to know what your loan repayments will be; have a realistic idea of what you post-MBA salary may be, and only take out as much as your truly need.
 Debt is debt and the less you have the better!

-Overall, we found that there are many options out there to help make an MBA more affordable.
+Overall, we found that there are many options out there to help with funding an MBA.
 Now it is up to you to take the next steps...